ome/omero-documentation/server/installation.rst

 ~~~~~~~~~~~~~~

 One of your first steps after putting your OMERO server into production
-should be deciding on when and how you are going to `backup your
+should be deciding on when and how you are going to :ref:`backup your
-database and binary data <backup-and-restore>`_.
+database and binary data <rst_backup-and-restore>`.
 Please do not omit this
 step.

 Security